Search

 Your risk tolerance, or comfort with the ups and downs of your investment portfolio will drive your investment mix.

-More conservative investors and those that are approaching retirement will lean towards an investment portfolio with a greater percent of bond type investments.
+More conservative investors and those that are approaching retirement will lean towards an investment portfolio with a greater percent of bond and fixed income investments.

 Younger and more aggressive investors will own greater percentages of stock investments.